Tbalta/AdOS/README.md

+# Disclaimer
-Some parts of the code are extracted for this sources: <br />
+Some parts of the code are extracted for these sources: <br />
 https://github.com/cirosantilli/x86-bare-metal-examples <br />
 https://github.com/ajxs/cxos/ <br />
 https://wiki.osdev.org/Ada_Bare_bones <br />
+This kernel is a proof of concept in ada as well an opportunity for me to learn Ada. <br />

 # Cross compiler
 Follow this tutorial: <br />